daattali/beautiful-jekyll/aboutme.md

 -- Tech 👨🏻‍💻
 - I love to do iOS automations & shortcuts workarounds, and staying in shape.
 - Shortcuts & Automations
+- I believe in the power of continuous learning and the impact of coding in shaping the future.

 -- Fun & Games 🕺🏻
 - Marvel Comics